Donald J. Trump Foundation: Dissolution of foundation and final settlement

+Additionally, Trump was ordered to reimburse the Foundation and then to distribute the remaining almost $1.8 million in funds:Trump was forced to reimburse his namesake foundation $11,525 for sports paraphernalia and champagne purchased at a charity gala, which was added to $1,797,598.30 already in the foundation’s bank account.
+The combined $1,809,123.30 was split evenly and recently transferred to the eight agreed upon charities.
+Each charity ended up receiving a total of $476,140.41Further, Trump was forced to make 19 admissions acknowledging his personal misuse of Foundation funds while both he and his family agreed to mandatory training requirements.

 Investigation by New York State Department of Taxation and Finance

 Separately, in July 2018, the case was referred to the New York State Department of Taxation and Finance.
 In August 2018, the department issued a subpoena to Michael Cohen, formerly Trump's personal attorney, in connection with the case.
+No additional public charges were brought by the department.

 Office of the Special Counsel investigation

 On April 9, 2018, The New York Times reported that the office of Special Counsel Robert Mueller, as part of its larger investigation into Russian interference into the 2016 election, was investigating the Trump Foundation's donation of $150,000 by Ukrainian billionaire Victor Pinchuk in 2015.
 The Times reported that Trump's personal attorney, Michael Cohen, had solicited the donation from Pinchuk in return for Trump's appearance in a 20-minute video conference with Pinchuk and others in Kyiv in September 2015, just a few months after Trump launched his presidential campaign.
 The investigation was part of a broader investigation into foreign influence into the campaign.
 Federal election law prohibits non-U.S. nationals from contributing to U.S. political campaigns.